 What is IgA Nephropathy?

-IgA Nephropathy is an autoimmune disease that affects the filters (gomeruli) of the kidneys.
-IgA is an immunoglobulin, which is apart of an individual’s healthy immune system.
-The IgA immunoglobulin normally attaches itself to an infection found in the body, triggering a immune response and works to eliminate the infection.
+IgA Nephropathy (also known as IgAN) is an autoimmune disease that affects the filters (glomeruli) of the kidneys.
+IgA is an immunoglobulin, which is a part of an individual’s healthy immune system.
+The IgA immunoglobulin normally attaches itself to an infection found in the body, triggering an immune response, and works to eliminate the infection.
 When an individual has IgA nephropathy, a defective form of IgA attaches itself to another IgA molecule instead of an infection, causing an immune complex.
-These then become stuck in the kidneys glomeruli which damages the kidneys filters causing blood and proteins to leak out of the kidneys and into the urine.
+These then become stuck in the kidneys’ glomeruli, which damages the kidneys’ filters, causing blood and proteins to leak out of the kidneys and into the urine.

 IgA nephropathy usually doesn’t cause symptoms in the early stages.
 It is first suspected when routine urinalysis tests reveal protein and red blood cells in your urine that can’t be seen with the naked eye.